ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 You can increase the capacity of the file share.
 The file share size cannot be less than the current file share size.

 Capacity can be increased for file shares that are in a `stable` state.
-Your user authorization is verified before expanding the file share.
+Your user authorization is verified before the file share is expanded.
 You can use the [UI](#expand-vpc-share-ui), [CLI](#expand-vpc-share-cli), or [API](#expand-vpc-share-api) to increase file share capacity.
 You can expand a file share  multiple times up to its [maximum capacity limit](#exp-share-capacity-IOPS-limitations).
-After expanding the file share, you can't reduce the capacity.
+After you expanded the file share, you can't reduce the capacity.

 Expanded capacity is determined by the maximum that is allowed by the file share profile.
 File shares that are created from a [Custom profile](/docs/vpc?topic=vpc-file-storage-profiles#custom) can be expanded within their custom IOPS range.

 File shares that are created from an [IOPS tier profile](/docs/vpc?topic=vpc-file-storage-profiles#fs-tiers) can be expanded to the maximum size for its IOPS tier:

-* A general-purpose, 3 IOPS/GB profile can be expanded up to 32,000 GB
+* A general-purpose, 3 IOPS/GB profile can be expanded up to 32,000 GB.
-* A 5 IOPS/GB profile can be expanded up to 9,600 GB
+* A 5 IOPS/GB profile can be expanded up to 9,600 GB.
-* A 10 IOPS/GB profile can be expanded up to 4,800 GB
+* A 10 IOPS/GB profile can be expanded up to 4,800 GB.

 IOPS are automatically adjusted for tiered file share profiles, based on the size of the file share.
-For example, if you expand a file share created using a 5 IOPS/GB profile from the original size of 250 GB to an expanded size of 1,000 GB, it has a max IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
+For example, if you expand a file share created by using a 5 IOPS/GB profile from the original size of 250 GB to an expanded size of 1,000 GB, it has a max IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
 Because a 5 IOPS/GB file share can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
 The capacity and IOPS are immediately changed and there is no need to restart the instance.

 You can monitor the progress of your file share expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the file share was expanded.
 After a file share is expanded, you can't reduce capacity.